yeonnnim/test/README.md

-# ★ my name is woo seoyeon. ★
+# ★ my name is woo seoyeon.
+☆ I like sanrio characters.